nagasundaram-neev/kanari-copy/README.md

 4. MySql server

 Using RVM for Ruby version management is recommended.

+### Installing RVM and Ruby in a fresh linux box (as a non root user) :

+1. sudo apt-get install curl
+2. \curl -L https://get.rvm.io | bash -s stable --ruby
+3. In a new terminal if `rvm list` doesn't show the instaled ruby, start terminal as login shell.
+(Open your terminal and see the settings)

 [This blog post](http://ryanbigg.com/2010/12/ubuntu-ruby-rvm-rails-and-you/) talks about setting up an environment with Ruby 1.9.
-Setting up Ruby 2.0 using RVM is not very different from the steps in the article.
-You may want to look into `--autolibs` flag of RVM which will automatically install the dependencies for you while installing a Ruby version to make things simpler.
+Setting up Ruby 2.0 using RVM is not very different from the steps in the article and you should already have Ruby 2.0 if you followed the above instructions.

 After you have installed Ruby and bundler ruby gem, see the "Getting Started" section to start the application